 Credit means borrowing money from the bank or credit union and paying it back later.
 When you borrow money using credit, you will have to pay interest or a fee for borrowing the money.

 It is important to pay all of your bills on time so that you protect your credit.
 If you want to buy a house one day, you may need to use credit.
 You can learn more about credit cards and loans.

 If you decide to get a credit card, you need to be very careful to pay your bills entirely each month.
 Credit cards can be helpful but often charge you very high interest if you do not pay them off every month.
 Do not spend more money than you have!

 Be careful when you are giving money to people you do not know, especially if you are paying with cash.
 It is better to get a checking account at a bank or credit union so that you can pay by check and then you have proof of paying your bills.
 If you have to pay cash, always ask for a receipt so that you have proof of payment.

-If you are considering buying or investing in, or paying for something, it is acceptable to ask for agreement in writing, or to say you need to talk to your spouse or think about the offer.
+If you are considering buying, investing in, or paying for something, it is acceptable to ask for an agreement in writing or to say you need to talk to your spouse or think about the offer.
 Do not feel pressured to pay a large amount of money without documentation or time to ask for advice.

 In the USA, everyone is required to report by April 15 every year how much income they received in the year before.
 That report is called a tax return.
 You may owe taxes on that income.
 Taxes are money that you pay the government for the public services you receive, like school for your children and roads to drive on.
 You can learn more about taxes and how to pay taxes.
 Depending on how much money you make, however, you might receive a refund (money back from the government) on the tax you already paid during the year.